 My celiac diagnosis convinced me that I needed to get closer to my food.
 I needed to learn gluten-free cooking, but more than that, I needed to understand where my food came from and how to make meals at home that would be every bit as good as in a restaurant.
 That's when I enrolled in cooking school and it changed my life!

 I'd love it if learning to cook changed your life the way it has mine.

 I have nothing against recipes.
-In fact I have a whole shelf full of cookbooks, an app on my iPad full of favorite recipes and I've developed several of my own that I share with you here on Naturally Gluten-Free.
+In fact I have a whole shelf full of cookbooks, an app on my iPad full of favorite recipes and I've developed several of my own that I share with you here on the recipes page of Naturally Gluten-Free.

 All of that will lead to less food waste, a lower grocery bill, and a much more satisfying experience with your gluten-free diet.

 When you're first learning to cook, you'll probably rely quite heavily on recipes.
 But as you get more confident, you'll see recipes more as a guide or an idea springboard than a cast in stone set of instructions.